chrismartintx/chrismartintx.github.io/index.md

 ---

 ### about me
 Born and raised in Texas, I'm a father of three, nerd, and occasional ultramarathon runner.
 I dig tech, car culture, physical sciences, progressive house, yoga, water, and sunshine.
-If I'm not outside, I spend a lot of time thinking of new ways to use my homelab... and a bit of Minecraft with the kids.
+If I'm not outside, I spend a lot of time thinking of new ways to use my homelab... and play bit of Minecraft with the kids.

 ### employment